 FIREFIGHTER CANDIDATE ASSESSMENT (FCA):

 U.S. Citizenship is not required to apply.
 However, candidates must have the the proper status (green card, work visa, etc.) to work legally in the United States of America.
-LAFD does not sponsor work visas, green cards, or DACA.
+LAFD does not sponsor work visas, or green cards.

 A valid California Driver's License is required at the time of appointment.
 Once hired, Firefighters are required to obtain and maintain a California Class "B" or Firefighter's driver's license, in accordance with Fire Department Procedures, as a condition of employment.

 CPAT is required at the Pre-Background Appointment (PIQ) & CAP Baseline Fitness Assessment.
 Proof must also be provided at the time of certification for hiring consideration.
 A CPAT score is valid for one year.
-Information regarding the CPAT can be found at this link.
+Information regarding the CPAT can be found here and here.

 EMT is required at the Pre-Background Appointment (PIQ) & CAP Baseline Fitness Assessment.
 Candidates must provide proof of an EMT certification by the time all test parts have been successfully completed to be certified or deemed eligible for hiring consideration.
 Local candidates are required to submit a current, valid California State EMT license.
 Applicants from out of state must submit a current National Registry EMT / or higher certification AND a current and valid EMT / or higher license from their state.
 Click here to see a list of EMT/Paramedic programs in Southern California.
 Firefighters who complete probation and obtain their commercial driver's license may be required to go to paramedic school paid for by the fire department at between 18-36 months on the job.